 Hide this info

-This report provides individual Te Whatu Ora division summaries of wait times data.
-It includes the % of tāngata whai ora seen within 21 days (3 weeks) and the % seen within 56 days (8 weeks).
+This dashboard provides individual district summaries for wait times data.
+It includes the percentage of tāngata whai ora seen within 21 days (3 weeks) and the percentage seen within 56 days (8 weeks).
 Both values are also compared against the previous quarter, the same quarter in the previous year, and the national total for the same quarter.

-The distributions of wait times to both the 1st and 3rd in-scope activities are provided by demographics (age, ethnicity and gender) as both count of service episodes and % of service episodes.
-The average days to 1st and 3rd in-scope activity are also compared.
+The distributions of wait times to both the first and third inscope activities are provided by demographics (age, ethnicity, and gender) as both a count of service episodes and a percentage of service episodes.
+The average days to first and third inscope activity are also compared.

-Raw data is provided for crosscheck in your local system.
+Raw data is provided for crosscheck in local systems.

-The entire report can be filtered by financial quarter, division, and initial team type, as well as age at service start.
+The dashboard can be filtered by financial quarter, division, initial team type, and age at service start.

 View report